Maathaad Maathaadu Mallige: Soundtrack

-Release
+Release and reception

 Maathaad Maathaadu Mallige was released on 24 August 2007.
-The film was also released in San Jose, California, United States on 24 August 2007.
+The film was also released in San Jose, California, United States, the same day.

-Critical reception

-The film got positive reviews upon its release.
+The film got positive reviews from critics upon its release.
 Rediff.com gave 4/5 stars saying "Maathaad Maathaadu Mallige is not a film with slow paced narration; it is a commercial film with a good message.
 A must-see film.".
-Times of India gave 4/5 stars and wrote "VISHNUVARDHAN'S brilliance and an excellent script by Nagathihalli Chandrasekhar make Mathad Mathadu Mallige a film worth watching".
-Indiaglitz.com gave score 8/10 stating "This is not just a film.
-Film that is food for thought too!
-It is an awakening cinema and clarion call for the villagers and farmers."
+The Times of India gave 4/5 stars and wrote "VISHNUVARDHAN'S brilliance and an excellent script by Nagathihalli Chandrasekhar make Mathad Mathadu Mallige a film worth watching".